tniemeye19/professional-readme-generator/Develop/test/README-test.md

 * [Questions](#questions)

+---

 ## Installation

-Please follow the installation command: `npm install`.
+Please use the command `npm install` in order to download the dependencies needed for this repo.

 ---

 ## Usage

-In the root directory, enter the following command to initiate the questions prompts: `node Develop/index`.
+In the root directory, enter the following command to initiate the question prompts: `node Develop/index`.

 ---